 **4. Therapy Consultation (only for perceptual evaluation patients)

 The perceptual tests are graded and scored within a week after the testing has been completed.
 After this, a brief phone consultation will be scheduled with Dr. Parker-Herriott.
 You are not required to come into the office for this consult.
-Parker-Herriott uses this time to verbally discus the results of the perceptual evaluation and how it relates to the BVE findings.
+Dr. Parker-Herriott uses this time to verbally discus the results of the perceptual evaluation and how it relates to the BVE findings.
 She will conclude a diagnosis and make a recommendation for therapy, if needed.
-The patient/parent will have an opportunity to ask questions at this time.
+The patient/parent will then have an opportunity to ask any questions.
 A detailed report of Dr. Parker-Herriott’s findings will made available to the patient after the phone consultation has concluded.
 These letters are usually emailed a few days after the phone consult.